myriamgoyet/Deployment-Getaround/README.md

 ## Deliverable 📬

-- A **dashboard** to bring to Getaround team the main insights about rental delay analysis (accessible on [HuggingFace](https://huggingface.co/spaces/myriamgoyet/Getaround_dashboard))
+- **A dashboard** to bring to Getaround team the main insights about rental delay analysis (accessible on [HuggingFace](https://huggingface.co/spaces/myriamgoyet/Getaround_dashboard))
-- A **Machine Learning model** trained to predict rental daily price according to the car caracteristiques (metrics of the model saved with [MLFlow](https://myriamgoyet-mlflow-getaround.hf.space/#/experiments/2?viewStateShareKey=18ffe60a67aa365fe49c7306d732974666332474b1684e47b8a1af1298c6cf2c&compareRunsMode=TABLE))
+- **A Machine Learning model** trained to predict rental daily price according to the car caracteristiques (metrics of the model saved with [MLFlow](https://myriamgoyet-mlflow-getaround.hf.space/#/experiments/2?viewStateShareKey=18ffe60a67aa365fe49c7306d732974666332474b1684e47b8a1af1298c6cf2c&compareRunsMode=TABLE))
-- A **documented API** accessible from the dashboard with a /predict endpoint [API Documentation](https://myriamgoyet-api-getaround.hf.space/docs)
+- **A documented API** with a /predict endpoint to predict the rental price [API Documentation](https://myriamgoyet-api-getaround.hf.space/docs)

+The API is directly accessible from the dashboard, but you can also request the API from Git bash terminal or Python:
 To send a request to the API from your Git Bash terminal, copy the curl command below and adjust the values to match your car's characteristics:
 ```
 curl -X POST https://myriamgoyet-api-getaround.hf.space/predict \